-We also thank the Pause Your Life members for their support.
+As always, Thank You to all the Pause Your Life members for their support!

 Theme music is part of the song “Flight” written and performed by Richard Shulman.